How Long do Credit Card Balance Transfers Take?

 Consumers looking to transfer balances as quickly as possible are tempted by credit card companies to do so when they are applying online.
 While this may decrease the amount of time it takes for a balance transfer to clear, opting to transfer a balance online poses significant problems.
 First, when you transfer balances online, you will not know the go-to interest rate you will be charged when the 0% introductory period expires, as most companies do not provide this essential rate until after they have reviewed your application.

 A final factor that may influence your ability to get approved is the intent to make a balance transfer.
-With the credit markets in disarray, you may stand a better chance of getting approved if you wait to transfer balances.
+If you try to make a huge balance transfer with you application, credit card companies may frown upon this when reviewing your application.

 Given the issues that surround transferring balances online, one should allow at least a week from the time they apply online to the time their credit card arrives, plus about 30 days for balance transfers to clear.
 Waiting 37 days for a balance transfer is a general estimate based on a worst case scenario.
 Some credit card companies may complete balance transfers in a few days or a week.
 However, the important thing is to closely monitor the credit cards you are transferring balances from to make sure the transactions have taken place.
 Otherwise, you could end up getting hit with penalties.